 Step 2 - Enable JSON:API

 In order to make our Drupal 8 site provide data to the Gatsby frontend we will enable the JSON:API module added to core in version 8.7.
-For now the Gatsby JSON:API source plugin is the most well-supported way to ingest content from Drupal but eventually a GraphQL module-based source plugin will replace the need for JSON:API.
+The Drupal 8 source plugin for Gatsby requires JSON:API to ingest content from Drupal but eventually a GraphQL module-based source plugin will replace the need for JSON:API.

 Mediacurrent has a Packagist feature module that makes this process a little bit easier because it will also add some test content we need to get Gatsby running out of the box.
 Otherwise, you would have to manually create any paragraph being used in our Gatsby starter.